Is Sanding Necessary Between Coats Of Paint

 It is generally not necessary to sand after painting unless you are painting over a rough surface or you are trying to achieve a very smooth finish.
 If you do sand after painting, use a fine-grit sandpaper and sand lightly in the direction of the grain.

-Surprise facts: Can You Use Watercolor Paint on Your Face
+Surprise facts: Can You Use Watercolor Paper for Pastels

 What happens if you dont sand before painting?